mosswg/mosswg/README.md

 ## Active Projects
  - [Mage V2 Keyboard](https://github.com/mosswg/mage_firmware): Version 2 of my split keyboard design
+ - [Complete Sum Free Sets](https://github.com/mosswg/sum_free_sets): The code I am writting for a paper.
+(The readme for this is lacking as we are focused on writting the paper right now.
+It will be updated once the paper is published)
  - [mossx.net](https://github.com/mosswg/mossx.net): My website hosted at [https://www.mossx.net](https://www.mossx.net)
  - [Mycelium](https://github.com/mosswg/Mycelium): A scripting style language that will compile into assembly.
-Including a std lib written in assembly.

 ## On Hold Projects
  - [SuperheroesMC](https://github.com/mosswg/SuperheroesMC): A Minecraft plugin to add superheroes from Marvel and DC.
 (Very much a WIP)